The Ultimate Guide to Email Templates – Everything You wanted to know!

 - Fonts / Typography: While the email copy conveys the message of your email, how you present the message also plays a vital role.
 This is where typography as well as the formatting comes into picture.
 Different fonts trigger different emotions in our minds and so it is important to choose the correct font.

 While emails don’t have a wide support for custom web fonts, there are different ways to implement them.
 Check out an extensive infographic on Typography in emails >>

 - Colors: Just like typography, different colors also communicate different emotions.
-The background colors, CTA button color, colors on the hyperlinks as well as the images are the part of brand guideline and define an email personality.
+The background colors, CTA button color, colors on the hyperlinks as well as the images are the part of the brand guideline and define an email personality.

 - Images and Visual media: A picture speaks a thousand words.
 By balancing text and visuals in your email, you encourage more interaction from your subscribers, since the email message is not lost behind a wall of words.
 This is specially important for online retails and ecommerce industry where a visual of the product enhances the description.

-- CTA button: The point that measures how effective your email copy was, i.e. CTA button is what completes your email design.
+- CTA button: The point that measures how effective your email copy was, i.e. the CTA button is what completes your email template design.
 While the email copy may not be able to communicate your message completely, the CTA button redirects the subscriber to a relevant landing page and should never be missed while designing an email.

 The typography and colors in an email are part of the brand guidelines that needs to be also followed while designing an email.